-‘Shingeki no Bahamut’ Season 3: ‘Rage Of Bahamut’s’ Third Season Not Guaranteed, ‘Shadowverse’ Anime Possible?
+‘Shingeki No Bahamut’ Season 3: ‘Rage Of Bahamut’s’ Third Season Not Guaranteed, ‘Shadowverse’ Anime Possible?

 Shadowverse Anime Next In The Cards For Cygames?

 Even if Shingeki no Bahamut Season 3 never happens, creating a Shadowverse anime seems to be the next logical step.
 Assuming such an anime is not a prequel or sequel, the story would focus on Arisa, Erika, and Luna, who are working with “the mysterious Nexus who promised to bring harmony to the world by opening up the Infinity Gate.”
-The story has yet to be finished in the game so it’s uncertain how it will end.
-Since it’s a different story set in the same overall universe there’d be no direct connection with the current Rage Of Bahamut story, although there’s always the crossover potential.
+The story has yet to be finished in the game, so it’s uncertain how it will end.
+Since it’s a different story set in the same overall universe, there’d be no direct connection with the current Rage Of Bahamut story, although there’s always the crossover potential.

 It’s also possible that both Shingeki no Bahamut Season 3 and a Shadowverse anime could happen in the same time frame.
 After all, the A-1 Pictures-produced Granblue Fantasy anime sold very well in Japan during the time frame of Virgin Soul‘s initial episodes.
 Let’s just hope that the Rage Of Bahamut anime continues even if the mobile game ends.